astropy/reproject/docs/celestial.rst

 Adaptive resampling
 ===================

-The :func:`~reproject.reproject_deforest` function can be used to carry out reprojection using the  `DeForest (2003) <https://doi.org/10.1023/B:SOLA.0000021743.24248.b0>`_ algorithm.
+The :func:`~reproject.reproject_adaptive` function can be used to carry out reprojection using the  `DeForest (2003) <https://doi.org/10.1023/B:SOLA.0000021743.24248.b0>`_ algorithm.
 The two first arguments, the input data and the output projection, should be specified as for the :func:`~reproject.reproject_interp` function